Organizing Papers for Taxes: A quick guide.

 Discard or shred

-• ATM, bank-deposit slips and credit card receipts after cleared on a statement
+• ATM, bank-deposit slips, and credit card receipts after they are cleared on a statement

 • Old magazines and articles not read within the past six months